clintonn/clintonn.github.io/_posts/2017-05-01-unwave-photo-viewer.md

 - No SyntheticEvents that you're used to in React — use vanilla `createEventHandler` and bind it correctly.
 - `render()` takes in a node as a third arg that the component replaces, rather than appends on.

 Deployment-wise, it was fun and easy to build this thing and see the bundle size actually end up a fraction of a React production bundle.
 For 39KB over the wire, we're getting a lot, and much of it is extensible and modular!
+And if hosting static projects on Github weren't easy enough, deploying on [Surge](https://surge.sh) was stupidly easy.
+10/10

-While on the surface this photo viewer's just a presentational layer, it actually provides a view that Unsplash itself doesn't give users simply visiting the site.
+And while on the surface this photo viewer's just a presentational layer, it actually provides a view that Unsplash itself doesn't give users simply visiting the site.
 You don't have easy, no-signup access to a "random" photo view, and their curated collection is tucked away across several pages.

-But yet we have endpoints for them and more.
+And yet we have endpoints for them and more.
 Much thanks to the devs for making that available, and for giving me a pretty sweet project to build out over a day. ✌️